ptomulik/scons-tool-gnuplot/README.rst

 ----------------

-If this is a fresh clone/checkout from repository, you may wish to perform a few additional steps as below
+If this is a fresh clone/checkout from repository, you may wish to perform a few additional steps as below (this is mainly for gnuplot tool developers and package maintainers)

 DOWNLOAD DEPENDENCIES FROM EXTERNAL REPOSITORIES
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^